-We will host the first of our two conferences, ‘War and the University in the Sixteenth Century’, at Queen’s University Belfast, 28-30 June 2018.
+We will host the second of our two conferences, ‘Holy Wars and Sacred States: Religious Conflict, the State, and Sacred Power in Early Modern Europe’, at Queen’s University Belfast, 4-6 July 2019.

-- The relationship between humanism and warfare in the universities.
+- The relationship between religious conflict and the sacralisation of European states.